-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard No. 9.1.C All Competence Maintenance and repair of shipboard machinery and equipment Appropriate basic mechanical knowledge and skills Maintenance and repair, such as dismantling, adjustment and reassembling of machinery and equipment The use of appropriate specialized tools and measuring instruments Condition On a vessel of at least 1,000 HP, or in a laboratory or workshop, Behavior the candidate performs valve and diaphragm maintenance on an air-operated diaphragm pump.
-Ferrormance Standard The candidate: Correctly plans for the job, using the proper sequet actions to examine an air operated diaphragm pum Takes all necessary precautions to ensure that ther pressure or fluid content, prior to pump maintenan Follows manufacturer's instructions to disassemble examine, replacing any worn parts if necessary, an all parts of the pump; Checks the following components for wear or dam replaces if necessary; Checks air side, 'O' rings and shaft assembly seals side ball valves, seats and 'O' rings for wear or dam replaces if necessary; Checks slide valve assembly and performs mainternecessary; Ensures air filter is clean; Ensures fluid inlet/suction and outlet/discharge por and not clogged with debris: nce of p; re is no air ce; e, clean and d reassemble hage and s and fluid mage and hance as rts are clean P. Re-starts the pump, observes for proper operation;10.
-Takes proper action to prevent safety and pollution and violations.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 9.1.C Maintenance Appropriate basic On a vessel of at the candidate The candidate: All and repair of shipboard machinery and equipment mechanical knowledge and skills Maintenance and repair, such as dismantling, adjustment and reassembling of least 1,000 HP, or in a laboratory or workshop, performs valve and diaphragm maintenance on an air-operated diaphragm pump.
+Correctly plans for the job, using the proper sequence of actions to examine an air operated diaphragm pump; Takes all necessary precautions to ensure that there is no air pressure or fluid content, prior to pump maintenance; Follows manufacturer's instructions to disassemble, clean and examine, replacing any worn parts if necessary, and reassemble all parts of the pump; machinery and equipment 4.
+Checks the following components for wear or damage and replaces if necessary; The use of appropriate specialized tools and measuring 5.
+Checks air side, 'O' rings and shaft assembly seals and fluid side ball valves, seats and 'O' rings for wear or damage and replaces if necessary; instruments Checks slide valve assembly and performs maintenance as necessary; 7.
+Ensures air filter is clean; 8.
+Ensures fluid inlet/suction and outlet/discharge ports are clean and not clogged with debris; 9.
+Re-starts the pump, observes for proper operation; and 10.
+Takes proper action to prevent safety and pollution violations.